auth0/docs/articles/protocols/oauth2/oauth-implicit-protocol.md

         &state=VALUE_THAT_SURVIVES_REDIRECTS</code></pre>

   Your code would then parse the hash segment of the URL and extract the parameters: `access_token` and `id_token`.
-The `access_token` can then be used to call Auth0's `userinfo` endpoint to get the attributes of the user.
+The `access_token` can then be used to call Auth0's [/userinfo](/api/authentication#!#get--userinfo) endpoint to get the attributes of the user.

   > It is a good practice to check that the `state` value received and sent are the same.
 It can serve as a protection against XSRF attacks.
 Also, to avoid replay token attacks, you should send a nonce in the initial request.
 The nonce will be part of the Json Web Token and can be checked in your backend API.

-3. Finally, you can get the user profile by calling
+3. Finally, you can get the user profile by calling:

   <pre style="word-wrap:break-word"><code>GET https://${account.namespace}/userinfo?access_token=2YotnF..........1zCsicMWpAA</code></pre>

+  Note, that you can use the `access_token` to call [/userinfo](/api/authentication#!#get--userinfo) only if the `openid` scope was requested and approved.

-6. The `userinfo` endpoint will return something like this
+6. The [/userinfo](/api/authentication#!#get--userinfo) endpoint will return something like this:

   <pre><code>{
     "user_id": "google-oauth2|103547991597142817347",